 Emerging American conductor Christopher James Lees is becoming widely recognized for his passionate and nuanced orchestral performances, his fierce commitment to contemporary music, and his natural charisma in front of audiences around the world.

 Mr. Lees is the new Assistant Conductor of the Charlotte Symphony Orchestra appointed by Music Director Christopher Warren-Green in 2016.
-In this role Mr. Lees both curates and conducts programs on the AltSounds, Family-centric Lollipops, Education, Community, and Nutcracker Series.
+In this role Mr. Lees both curates and conducts programs on the contemporary AltSounds, Family-centric Lollipops, Education, Community, Brewery, and Nutcracker Series.

 In recent seasons, Mr. Lees has returned for performances with the Los Angeles Philharmonic, the Houston, Detroit, Milwaukee, and North Carolina Symphonies, and conducted debuts with the Indianapolis, Kansas City, Toledo, Flint, Portland (Maine), Winston Salem, Vermont, Kalamazoo, and New Bedford Symphonies.
 Additional guest conducting engagements have taken him to the National Arts Centre Orchestra, Orchestra de Chambre de Paris, Aspen Philharmonic Orchestra, Cabrillo Festival Orchestra, and at the Music in the Mountains Festival & Festival Internacional de Inverno de Campos do Jordão in Brazil.

 Only the second American Gustavo Dudamel Conducting Fellow with the Los Angeles Philharmonic, Mr. Lees made his debut with the orchestra in April 2013 and returned for concerts in February 2015.